mattmireles/Flatty/README.md

 ```

 This creates a nicely formatted text file in `~/Documents/flatty/` containing all your project's text files, ready for LLM consumption.

+**On macOS, it's even better:** `flatty` automatically copies the entire flattened text to your clipboard and reveals the file in Finder, so you can go from terminal to pasting in your LLM in one step.

 ### Pattern-Based Filtering